Quantum Work Capacitances: ultimate limits for energy extraction on noisy quantum batteries: Introduction

 \section{Introduction}

-Quantum Information Sciences is paving the way for technological advancements in several fields including computation, communication, metrology and cryptography.
+Quantum batteries are an emerging concept that aims to exploit quantum mechanical effects to improve the energy storage capabilities at the nanoscale.
+These devices employ quantum resources like coherence, entanglement and squeezing to boost properties like charging power, storage capacity and stability.
+Realizing practical quantum batteries will require the optimization of these quantum enhancements while accounting for the inevitable noise processes that will deteriorate their overall performance.
 The possibility of improving the energetic efficiency of present and future quantum devices~\cite{AUFFEVES,chiribella1,renner,chiribella2} provides motivations for investigating the concepts of work and heat in the quantum realm~\cite{Goold2016} and for developing alternative, quantum-based architectures for energy storage~\cite{Alicki2013, Campaioli2018}.
-Such objects allocate energy in the states of externally controllable quantum systems, hereafter identified with the conventional name of Quantum Batteries (QBs), suggesting the possibility of achieving fast charging perfomances~\cite{Campaioli2018, Andolina2019, Farina2019, Rossini2019, rossini2019quantum, JuliFarr2020} by exploiting inherent quantum effects such as dynamical entanglement.
-However, as also happens in classical models, storing and recovering energy from a system are not necessarily equivalent processes: different states of a QB which are associated with the same mean value of the stored energy may yield different throughput values in terms of the energy (or at least of the {\it useful} part of the energy, i.e. work) one can recover from them.
-On top of this one has also to consider that in any realistic implementation, QBs will be inevitably subjected to environmental noise which will typically mess up with the energy recovering process, not to mention the storage itself.
-To solve this last problem various stabilization schemes have been proposed, both passive and active~\cite{Liu2019,PhysRevE.100.032107,PhysRevApplied.14.024092,PhysRevA.102.060201,PhysRevE.101.062114,PhysRevResearch.2.013095,mitchison2020charging,Goold2016,liu2021boosting,santos2020quantum}.
-Our work is complementary to these approaches: we propose to mitigate noise effects by initializing our QB with the more error-resistant state possible.
-For this purpose we define various measures that quantify how a selected state of a QB is resilient to the detrimental action of a given noise model and use them to identify the optimal candidates as input states for the energy recovery task.
+Such objects allocate energy in the states of externally controllable quantum systems, hereafter identified with the conventional name of Quantum Batteries, suggesting the possibility of achieving fast charging performances~\cite{Campaioli2018, Andolina2019, Farina2019, Rossini2019, rossini2019quantum, JuliFarr2020} by exploiting inherent quantum effects such as dynamical entanglement.
+However, as also happens in classical models, storing and recovering energy from a system are not necessarily equivalent processes: different states of a quantum battery which are associated with the same mean value of the stored energy may yield different throughput values in terms of the energy (or at least of the {\it useful} part of the energy, i.e. work) one can recover from them.
+On top of this, one has also to consider that in any realistic implementation quantum batteries will be inevitably subjected to environmental noise.
+This, as the first experimental demonstrations show \cite{Quach2022, Hu_2022, exp_battery, exp_battery1, exp_battery2, exp_battery3}, will typically mess up with the energy recovering process, not to mention the storage itself.
+To solve this last problem various stabilization schemes have been proposed, both passive and active~\cite{Liu2019,PhysRevE.100.032107,PhysRevApplied.14.024092,PhysRevA.102.060201,PhysRevE.101.062114,PhysRevResearch.2.013095,mitchison2020charging,Goold2016,liu2021boosting,PhysRevE.103.042118} and other instances of specific noise effects in quantum batteries have been studied, see e.g. \cite{Carrega_2020, Tabesh_2020, Ghosh_2021, Zakavati_2021, Landi_2021, Morrone_2022, Sen_2023, PhysRevE.105.054115}.
+Our work is complementary to these approaches and aims to provide a recipe to address arbitrary noise models: we propose to mitigate noise effects by initializing our quantum battery with the more error-resistant state possible.
+For this purpose we define various measures that quantify how a selected state of a quantum battery is resilient to the detrimental action of a given noise model and use them to identify the optimal candidates as input states for the energy recovery task.
 A similar endeavour was tackled in Ref.~\cite{PhysRevLett.127.210601,KELLY} and mimics the optimization problem one faces in quantum communication~\cite{HOLEVOBOOK, WILDEBOOK, WATROUSBOOK, ADV_Q_COMM, HOLEGIOV, SURVEY} when designing information encoding strategies that are capable of mitigating the detrimental effects of dissipation and decoherence.